 Let’s start with “I want to build a new trailer“.
 I’m right there with you, so let’s use the personal experience of Right Now.
 As you know, this website has a bunch of trailer plans for sale.
 We price them cheap for the value they provide.
 However, in this case, we’re engineering and building something different — an experiment with a few crazy new ideas.
 (If it pans out, we’ll have an awesome new trailer, and you’ll get some cool new trailer plans.)

-Note: I’m not against trucks, on the contrary, they are awesome for loads of things.
-I use one to carry machinery, tools, lumber, steel, trash, landscaping, etc . . . frequently.
+Note: I’m not against trucks, on the contrary, they are awesome.
+I have one, and I use it to carry machinery, tools, lumber, steel, trash, landscaping, etc. . . . frequently.

-But, I also like trailers, so I designed something a bit different.
+But, I also like trailers, and the idea that they can solve many carry needs.
+Here’s a great small car trailer example.
+Anyway, I need something a bit different, so I designed it.
 Now it’s time to build it, and test it.

 Project Economics For The Unique